But, another key component of high satisfaction scores is how you communicate with your virtual delegates.

 Virtual delegates will be looking at their programme and they will expect everything to run on time and to time.
 Remember they may only tune in for specific sessions and if the programme has changed, they will not have a clue what is happening.
 I have attended hybrid events where changes have been made but not communicated to the virtual delegates.
 For the in-person delegates at the venue it’s less of an issue.
 If changes need to be made to the virtual programme, they need to be communicated swiftly and clearly.
 You could use an event app, message on social media or use a virtual host to keep delegates up to speed.

 5. Engage a Virtual Host

 One of the most effective ways of talking to your virtual delegates is by using a virtual host.
 The virtual host acts as the conduit between your virtual delegates and what is happening at the the event.
 The host can perform a number of functions.
 They can let the delegates know what’s coming up, provide advice on any changes and also help delegates understand how to participate fully in the event.

 Be your virtual delegate.
 Put yourself in their shoes and critique your communications.
 Do they make sense and are they easy to implement.
 You want to make sure that delegates have everything they need to get the most from their virtual experience.
 Be honest in your assessment and deal with any problems before you go live.

 Looking for Help Producing Your Hybrid Event?

-Take a look at our services.
 We specialise in helping you produce successful hybrid events.
 Events that engage all your delegates, whether they are there in person, or virtual attendees.
 Get in touch and let’s start a conversation.